 - Send error and diagnostic information to Microsoft – Select ON.
 (It’s safe to use this option)

 Turn Off Privacy Settings in Windows 10 After Installation

-Just in case, while installing Windows 10, you didn’t customized the settings as i mentioned above, you can do it now by following below given steps:
+Just in case, while installing Windows 10, you didn’t customize the settings as I mentioned above, you can do it now by below-given steps:

-- Open Start menu and select Settings.
-Alternatively you can press Windows key + I to open Settings directly in Windows 10.
+- Open the Start menu and select Settings.
+Alternatively, you can press Windows key + I to open Settings directly in Windows 10.

-- By default, General tab would be opened.
+- By default, the General tab would be opened.
 Select options as follows: